 Its narrative structure is based on the words of Lakotas who were there in 1890 and 1891.
 Their recollections and reflections guide visitors through the exhibition in seven chronological periods, beginning with BELIEF, which expresses the spiritual context of the Ghost Dance.
-ASSASSINATION focuses on the early morning killing of Sitting Bull on December 15, 1890.
+ASSASSINATION focuses on the early morning killing of Sitting Bull Dec.
+15, 1890.
 TREK covers the journey of Spotted Elk and his people from along the Cheyenne River toward Red Cloud’s community in Pine Ridge Reservation.

 The final section, PROPOSAL, offers an opportunity to reflect on the complex legacy of the massacre and looks forward to the ways in which Lakota citizens and tribes will continue to commemorate the victims of Wounded Knee.
 The voices of the Lakota poets and musicians can quite literally be heard in the gallery.
 By putting on a pair of headphones, visitors can listen to the poets recite their works and the musicians sing, or play, their songs.